Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 What better tool than an Enity-Component-System (ECS) framework to do so?
 It's a type-safe, trendy solution for state management and most importantly: it'll be blazing fast (no need for benchmarks obviously).

-In all seriousness [Bevy](https://bevyengine.org/) is doing just this!
-Well, it has been, for several years.
+Well, [Bevy](https://bevyengine.org/) is doing just this!
+Actually, it has been, for several years.
-Why hasn't it dominated the competition, and obsoleted [areweguiyet.rs](https://areweguiyet.com/)?
+Why hasn't it dominated the competition, captured the hearts and minds of millions, and obsoleted [areweguiyet.rs](https://areweguiyet.com/)?

+While an ECS-based GUI may be unconventional, there's prior art showing it's not *impossible*.
+[flecs](https://www.flecs.dev/flecs/) [implements many of the key ideas in this post](https://www.flecs.dev/flecs/md_docs_FlecsScriptTutorial.html) and existing experiments like [`belly`](https://github.com/jkb0o/belly), [`bevy_lunex`](https://github.com/bytestring-net/bevy-lunex), [`bevy_ui_dsl`](https://github.com/Anti-Alias/bevy_ui_dsl), [`cuicui_layout`](https://github.com/nicopap/cuicui_layout) and [`kayak_ui`](https://github.com/StarArawn/kayak_ui) show a ton of promise using Bevy's ECS.
+There's even an independent ECS-first GUI library written in Javascript called [Polyphony](https://github.com/traffaillac/traffaillac.github.io/issues/1)!

+It turns out, most of the problems that plague `bevy_ui` *aren't* driven by the decision to use an ECS, or even to use Rust.
+They're the boring, tedious and frustrating ones: writing GUI frameworks is a lot of work with many moving parts, and the bugs, boilerplate and missing features crushes any will for users and devs to actually make things better incrementally.

 Before we get too deep in the weeds, an important disclaimer.
 Alice is a maintainer of Bevy, but not the project lead or even a UI subject-matter-expert.